alvyC/SearchUofM/README.md

 # SearchUofM
-A Search Engine for the University of Memphis website.
+A Search Engine for the memphis.edu domain.